mgol/check-dependencies/README.md

     error: array,        // array of logged errors
 }
 ```
- `log` and `error` - arrays aggregating informational and error
-messages.
-The operation was successful if

-The `config` object can have the following fields:
+The `config` object may have the following fields:

 ### packageManager